sfu-bigdata/bd-glossary/Glossary.md

 ### NETWORK ANALYSIS

 Mapping and measuring the relationships between people, groups, organizations, computers and other connected entities.
-It is used to simplify complex relationships, making them easier to analyze. [^21]
+It is used to simplify complex relationships, to make them easier to analyze. [^21]

 ### NO-SQL DATABASE